MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/invoice-capture-config-group.md

 - TIF
 - TIFF

-#### Supported file names
+### Supported file names

-Users can filter out files that aren't invoices by using file name rules.
-Different rules can be applied to only accept files when the name contains predefined strings or exclude files that contain the defined strings.
+Users can use file name rules to filter out files that aren't invoices.
+Different rules can be applied so that files are accepted only when the name contains predefined strings or excluded when the name contains the defined strings.